Frenziecodes/Projest/README.md

 3. Run `npm start`

 ## Contributing
-We welcome contributions to Projest.
+We welcome contributions to <a href="https://projest.vercel.app/">Projest</a>.
 If you have an idea for a new feature or bug fix, please feel free to <a href="https://github.com/lewisushindi/Projest/pulls">open a pull request</a>.

 Please make sure to follow the project's coding style and to write clear and concise commit messages.
-Also, it is highly recommended that you open an issue before starting to work on a new feature, so we can discuss the feature and the implementation approach.
+Also, it is highly recommended that you open an <a href="https://github.com/lewisushindi/Projest/issues">issue</a>. before starting to work on a new feature, so we can discuss the feature and the implementation approach.

 ## Support
 If you run into any issues or have any questions, feel free to open an issue in the GitHub <a href="https://github.com/lewisushindi/Projest/issues">repository issues </a>.